dhedegaard/neversink-filter-downloader/README.md

 ### Missing VCRUNTIME140.dll

-The compiled executables are compiled with Visual C++ Build Tools, these require the Visual C++ redistibutable found here:
+The compiled executables are compiled with the [Visual C++ Build Tools 2015](http://landinghub.visualstudio.com/visual-cpp-build-tools), these require the Visual C++ redistibutable found here:
 <https://www.microsoft.com/en-us/download/details.aspx?id=48145>

-Download and install the x64 setup file.
+Download and install the x64 setup file and then run the executable again.